https://invisible-island.net/ncurses/man/

 initialized with start_color(3x), ncurses ignores the new background

-character's color attribute.
+character's color pair selection.

 bkgdset, wbkgdset